Landmark College

 Grant in 2021

-Junora LTD is a manufacturer based in Biddeford, Maine, specializing in rotary and planar sputter targets for the thin film deposition industry.
-Founded in 2017, the company provides a diverse range of thin film deposition products, including rotary and planar targets, as well as target fabrication services, engineering design, and precision machining.
-Junora offers its products in various materials such as aluminum, copper, indium, lithium, silver, tin, zinc, and custom alloys.
-The company's solutions cater to markets that require thin film coatings applied through vacuum deposition, enabling clients to access a wide array of sputtering targets through established manufacturing processes.
+Junora LTD is a manufacturer based in Biddeford, Maine, specializing in the design and production of rotary and planar sputter targets for the thin film deposition industry.
+Founded in 2017, the company offers a diverse range of thin film deposition products, including rotary and planar targets, as well as target fabrication services, engineering and design, and precision machining.
+Junora's products are available in various materials such as aluminum, copper, indium, lithium, silver, tin, zinc, and custom alloys.
+The company aims to introduce new technologies and capabilities to the market, enabling clients to access a wide variety of sputtering products used in vacuum deposition processes across multiple industries.

 Grant in 2021